XavierXiao/Dreambooth-Stable-Diffusion/README.md

 - There doesn't seem to be an easy way to train two subjects consecutively.
 You will end up with an 11-12GB.
   - I'm currently testing ways of compressing that down to ~2GB.

-- ~~You might have better luck training with `sd-v1-4-full-ema.ckpt`~~
-  - Further testing has shown that it doesn't help.

 - Best practice is to change the token to a celebrity name.
 Here's my wife trained with the exact same settings, except for the token:

 The `ground truth` (real picture, caution: very beautiful woman)